|Nutrition Facts (per serving)|

 Sophisticated and fragrant rose water is a steam distillate of pure rose petals.
 The floral notes are strong and only a small amount is needed to add luxurious flavor to recipes.
 It pairs perfectly with fruits such as strawberries, raspberries, lychee, and mango.
 It also has an affinity for vanilla, dark chocolate, and white chocolate.
 The combination used here of pistachio, cardamom, and rose water is particularly elegant.

 If the floral notes of rose water are too strong for your palate, it is certainly an optional ingredient in this recipe.
-The cardamom and pistachio along with the saffron-infused cream are still absolutely wonderful as well.
+The cardamom and pistachio along with the saffron-infused cream are absolutely wonderful alone as well.